EU Short Selling Regulation (SSR) Aggregation

 - SSR Non-Management Aggregation

-The EU SSR is represented in Rapptr by rules which have “SSR” in the name of the RuleCode or the Rule label (see a rule's summary tab for this information).
+The EU SSR is represented in FundApps by rules which have “SSR” in the name of the RuleCode or the Rule Label (see a rule's General tab for this information).
 It is important to evaluate your firm’s relationship to any short positions held - in particular, whether you are simply holding short positions or also acting as discretionary manager for them.

 SSR Management Aggregation

 The EU SSR applies to the legal entity holding a net short position in the relevant securities, regardless of where it is located.
-However, one must carefully consider who holds the discretionary management power over short sold assets, particularly if the entity is acting as a Discretionary Manager for 3rd parties (a person or entity which has contracted to make investment 'buy/sell' decisions for another party 'client, fund, etc'.
+However, one must carefully consider who holds the discretionary management authority over short sold assets, particularly if the entity is acting as a Discretionary Manager for 3rd parties (a person or entity which has contracted to make investment 'buy/sell' decisions for another party 'client, fund, etc'.
 This is often contractually formalised in an “investment management agreement” 'IMA'.
 In such cases, formal legal ownership of assets usually rests with a custodian/nominee, the underlying client or beneficial owners of the assets).

-In Rapptr, we normally model a company’s corporate structure in relation to where it holds management power (power to buy/sell securities) in the Management aggregation tree.
+In Rapptr, one should model a firm’s corporate structure in relation to where it holds discretionary management authority (power to buy/sell securities) in the Management aggregation tree.
 In most cases, the Management aggregation tree suffices for purposes of the EU Short Selling Regulation.
 However, there are certain exceptions to consider, for which we are able to set up the SSRManagement tree to capture the requirements for the EU SSR regime.

 What justifies a separate management-type aggregation tree for the EU SSR?

 - Article 12 of the SSR Delegated Regulation (COMMISSION DELEGATED REGULATION (EU) No 918/2012) sheds light on how entities involved with investment management activities are to consider their short position (including the calculation and netting of positions).